awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ## Configuration<a name="environments-console-configuration"></a>

-The **Configuration overview** page shows the current configuration of your environment and its resources, including Amazon EC2 instances, load balancer, notifications, and health monitoring settings\.
+The **Configuration overview** page shows the current configuration of your environment and its resources, including Amazon EC2 instances, a load balancer, notifications, and health monitoring settings\.
 Use the settings on this page to customize the behavior of your environment during deployments, enable additional features, and modify the instance type and other settings that you chose during environment creation\.

 ![\[The configuration overview page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-cfg-console.overview.png)